 The objective of the program is to encourage and support motivated youth to create and implement their ideas for building peace throughout the world in the 21st century.

-This will ensure dialogue and cooperation, and for the first time in my life, I will see a community divided for so long come together for common good, he says.
-I want the boreholes to stand 10 years form now as a symbol of change, peace and cooperation.
+This will ensure dialogue and cooperation, and for the first time in my life, I will see a community divided for so long come together for common good,he says.
+I want the boreholes to stand 10 years from now as a symbol of change, peace, and cooperation.

 French Smith, who is coordinating the project Nagarote-Wesleyan Partnership, will use the fellowship to travel to Nagarote, Nicaragua with fellow group members Sean Corlett ’07, Lorena Estrella 10 and Nelson Norsworthy ’10.
 This small community faces many hurdles to combat poverty including inadequate access to health care, low literacy and graduation rates, high crime rates, high drug usage and low wages in sweatshop-like environments.

 The Wesleyan students have already partnered with youth and community members to begin the project in June.
 Funds have already been raised to purchase land and a building; however, the facility requires major renovations to function as an adequate classroom and gathering space.

 “We firmly believe that this community center will help promote peace in the region by giving youngsters constructive activities as an alternative to drugs and violence,” French Smith says.
 “We can promote our education-based mission much more effectively and efficiently in this new space and it will provide youth from all over the city the opportunity to keep occupied and engaged, thus reducing crime, drug use and gangs.”

 The projects were judged and accepted by the Davis United World Scholars Program office.
 Applications included a written statement of the project including expected outcomes, prospects for future impact, and a budget proposal.

 The Hope Water Project and Nagarote-Wesleyan Partnership will be completed this summer.